Serverless Deployment Strategies for AI Agents: A Comprehensive Guide

 According to Lumigo, this strategy provides a safety net and allows testing in a production environment before full deployment.

-Shadow deployment allows you to test new versions of your AI agents without affecting users.
+Shadow deployment allows you to test new versions of your ai agents without affecting users.
 Incoming traffic is duplicated and sent to both the old and new versions.
 The new version processes the traffic but its output isn't used to serve real requests.

 Key benefits include: